 Jeff says he will definitely be coming back to Chicago to visit his beloved Ali and Gigi.
-But for now, he’s spending every waking minute of his time trying to get the other dogs out of the shelter that are stuck in China.
+But for now, he’s spending every waking minute of his time trying to get the other dogs out of the shelter that are stuck in East Asia.

 No Dogs Left Behind needs your support so we can report other happy stories such as Ali and Gigi’s story.

 Thank you for everyone who believes in us.
 We couldn’t do it without your compassion and support!